 The river that passes through this scenic village makes this village a favourite spot for picnics.
 Jalia is around 57 km away from Balangir.
 Another tourist hotspot that Balangir offers is Gaikhai.
 It is a picturesque valley which has verdant hills on three sides.
-It is a perfect place for camping and picnic.
+It is a perfect place for camping and picnicking.

 Balangir tourism presents diverse places of tourist attractions.
 You will find ashrams, lakes, palaces, parks, temples and shrines belonging to various religions all in this city.
 The Sailashree Palace where once the royal family of Balangir resided is considered to be one of the best palaces in Odisha.

 If you are looking for a spiritual experience, then visit Anand Niketan at Khujenpali which is just 5 km away from this city.
-Rajendra Park is a century old park which is adorned by varieties of roses.
+Rajendra Park is a century-old park which is adorned by varieties of roses.

-One of the oldest lakes in Odisha Karanga Kata is a beautiful picnic spot too.
+One of the oldest lakes in Odisha, Karanga Kata is a beautiful picnic spot too.
 The Municipality Board of Balangir has upgraded the place and introduced boating facilities here to boost tourism.
 The place also has beautiful gardens all around.
 Near to this lake sits the Durga Mandir of Balangir.

 Jogisnadra, situated 25 km from the city of Balangir, is a place famous for the Jogeswar Shiva Temple.
 Hundreds of devotees visit this temple every year.

-There is a Sunni Masjid located at Tikrapara, a Roman Catholic Church at Rugudi Pada and Protestant Church at Adarsha Pada.
-The Hindu-Gujarati community has the Jalaram Temple to go for worshipping, and the Sindhi community has the Jhulelal Temple.
+There is a Sunni Masjid located at Tikrapara, a Roman Catholic church at Rugudi Pada and Protestant church at Adarsha Pada.
+The Hindu-Gujarati community has the Jalaram Temple to go for worshipping and the Sindhi community has the Jhulelal Temple.

 For those who have a sweet tooth, Balangir has mouth-watering labangalata, chena gaaja, arisa pitha and chena peda.
-Lip-smacking snacks like chakuli pitha, pithau bhaja, gulgula and Chaul bara are hard to resist.
+Lip-smacking snacks, like chakuli pitha, pithau bhaja, gulgula and chaul bara, are hard to resist.

 Balangir can be visited during the winter months which are from October to February.

-The place can be reached via rail at the Balangir Railway Station.
+The place can be reached via rail at the Balangir railway station.
 State Government buses ply to this city from other places of Odisha.
 The place does not have an airport; the nearest one is in Bhubaneswar.